kach0w/kach0w/README.md

 ### Hello There!

 <p>I am a high-school student interested in computer science.</p>
-My goal is to learn new things and also have fun.
+My goal is to learn new things and have fun.

 <h5>View my website <a href="https://kachow.me">here.</a></h5>